alexandertrefz/essence/packages/stdlib/README.md

 inequalities on `Integer` and `Rational` AND on the covering `Number`, and that is not duplication to collapse — it is a performance stratification.
-The same-kind entry is written on the member's own `compareTo`; `Number`'s is the sixteen-cell cross-kind table that reaches `bigint-fraction` and the whole tower.
+The same-kind entry is written on the member's own `compareTo`; `Number`'s is the sixteen-cell cross-kind table that reaches the whole numeric tower.
 Deleting the member entries would route two Integers through it and nearly double a Program that only prints a greeting.
 The reasoning is written above `Integer::isLessThan`, and `packages/compiler/src/tests/bundleSize.spec.ts` is the guard.
 Before collapsing anything that looks repeated here, check whether the repeat